Apple releases iOS 13.4, iPadOS 13.4, macOS 10.15.4, tvOS 13.4, and watchOS 6.2 betas

 Three months after Apple released the first 13.3 betas for iOS, iPadOS, and tvOS alongside similarly small macOS Catalina and watchOS updates, it’s ready to give developers beta access to the next point release for each platform.
 Registered developers can now download the first betas of iOS, iPadOS, and tvOS version 13.4, as well as macOS 10.15.4 and watchOS 6.2.

+Beyond the addition of a universal purchase option for iOS and macOS apps developed using Apple’s shared Catalyst framework, the updates appear to be focused on multiple small tweaks to apps such as Photos, TV, and Messages’ Memoji stickers.
+Apple says that watchOS 6.2 is adding support for in-app purchases, which previously would have required assistance from an iPhone.
+There’s also a hint (via 9to5Mac) that iPhones and Apple Watches may add “CarKey” support for unlocking, locking, and starting certain cars using NFC, a feature Apple has largely kept locked down until recently.

-At this point, it’s unclear what new features will be found in any of the updates, as most of the features spotlighted at Apple’s 2019 WWDC keynote (or discussed thereafter) have already arrived in earlier full point releases.
-A more modest point-point release of iOS, 13.3.1, recently added an on-off switch for the U1 ultra-wideband location chips found in the latest iPhones, plus a small collection of obscure security patches.
+A more modest point-point release of iOS, 13.3.1, recently added an on-off switch for the U1 ultra-wideband location chips found in the latest iPhones.
+Other platforms received a collection of obscure security patches.

-Apple’s descriptions for the new OSes suggest that they contain “bug fixes and improvements,” which might or might not help users who began to experience loading issues with Safari on iPhones and iPads following the iOS 13.3 update.
+Apple’s descriptions for the new OSes note that they contain “bug fixes and improvements,” which might or might not help users who began to experience loading issues with Safari on iPhones and iPads following the iOS 13.3 update.
 Users and developers have been complaining loudly about bugs in iOS, iPadOS, and macOS since last year, so the fixes can be important — if they target major annoyances.
 Security-related tweaks and other hard-to-spot remedies are typically hidden under the hood as well.

 Developers can access all of the mobile and TV device betas using Apple’s Software Update feature in the Settings app, while Macs running macOS Catalina can find the update within System Preferences.
 Public betas of most of the OSes will likely become available in short order, and final releases generally arrive after a month or so of open testing.